blobaa/bba-did-method-specification/docs/markdown/spec.md

 ## CRUD Operations

-The `bba` method  defines five operations to create, resolve, update (DDOT and DID Controller) and deactivate a DID.
+The `bba` method  defines five operations to create, read, update (DDOT and DID controller) and deactivate a DID.

 ### Create